 Although most modern folding doors are durable, aesthetically pleasing and easy-to-use, many older doors might have fallen into disrepair and will require replacing.
 If that's the case, here we'll be detailing how to remove your older internal bifold doors before replacing them with new ones.
 As you can probably imagine, it's not quite as in-depth as how to install interior bifolding doors, but it can require a little elbow grease.

 - Most older doors won't weigh much (anywhere between 30 and 40 pounds more than likely), but they can be awkward and are generally rather large so you might need some help.

-- Each pair of doors will have a pivot pin and guide pin on the top and another pivot pin on the jamb side of the bottom, which will fit into a bracket.
+- Each pair of doors, like our Oak Hampstead pair, will have a pivot pin and guide pin on the top and another pivot pin on the jamb side of the bottom, which will fit into a bracket.
 Open the doors out so you can grab both halves together, then reach for the top pivot bracket and release any locking levers.

 - Pick the doors up from the bottom and attempt to remove the bottom pivot pin from the bracket.
 It might resist at first, so simply rotate it either by hand or using pliers until you feel it give and pull free of the pivot bracket.

 - Move the bottom of the doors so that the bottom pin is no longer over the bottom bracket and then lower it so the top pin and guide pivots pull free of the guide on the top door jamb.
 The doors should now be able to be pulled free, but you might need to tilt them a little to get them to fall free without damaging them.

 - If you need to remove the brackets to make way for a new system, remove the top guide and pivot with a screwdriver and then move onto the bottom pivot and you should be all set to install your new bifold doors!